ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests.md

 {:toc}

 ### Introduction
 Some statistical tests (e.g. t-test for independent samples) assume that the data in question are modelled by a normal distribution.
 Therefore, before using such a test, one must first confirm that the data do not deviate much from a normal distribution.
-There are many ways to do this and ideally one should combine them together, such as looking at the **mean/median** (should be approximately equal), **skewness** (should be approximately zero), **histograms** (should be approximately bell-shaped), **Q-Q plots** (should apprroximately form a line)  and, ultimately, running a **normality test**, such as Shapiro-Wilk.
+There are many ways to do this and ideally one should combine them together, such as looking at the **mean/median** (should be approximately equal), **skewness** (should be approximately zero), **histograms** (should be approximately bell-shaped), **Q-Q plots** (should approximately form a line)  and, ultimately, running a **normality test**, such as Shapiro-Wilk.

 ### Disagreement between plots and Shapiro-Wilk test
+So, what happens when the plots say that the data aren't normally distributed but Shapiro-Wilk test?
+Or vice versa?

-For small sample sizes, the histograms rarely resemble the shape of a normal distribution.
-But as one increases the sample size, the shape of the distribution converges to what the expected (assuming your underlying distribution is indeed normal!).
-On the other hand, the Shapiro test correctly implies normality, as you can see in the p-values at the 1st plot.
+For *small sample sizes*, the histograms rarely resemble the shape of a normal distribution and that's fine.
+As soon as one increases the sample size, the shape of the distribution converges to that of the underlying distribution.
+On the other hand, the Shapiro-Wilk test correctly implies normality, as you can see in the p-values of the following plot.

 <p align="center">
 <img style="width: 80%; height: 80%" src="{{ site.url }}/images/shapiro1.png" alt="Shapiro Wilk test">